Jikoo/BlockDumper/readme.md

 BlockDumper is a Fabric client mod that renders all items as they appear in inventory, saving them to `.png` files.

 **Epilepsy warning: BlockDumper piggybacks Minecraft's rendering system.
 All renders appear on-screen.
-If you are prone to seizures due to flashing lights, please exercise caution.**
+If you are prone to seizures due to flashing lights, please exercise caution, particularly with large renders.**
+This warning will also display ingame prior to renders running.

 ## Features